 The ADB estimates that US$29.9 billion will be required to meet the LMC’s total infrastructure needs from 2010 to 2020.
 5 As such, a variety of financing models are being explored.
 These range from privately financed Build-Own-Transfer models to the currently more popular Public-Private-Partnerships, to concessional financing in the form of Official Development Aid from bilateral donors such as JICA and multilateral donors such as the ADB, and grants from a unique model of financing being used by China.

 Projects that improve, expand or create infrastructure benefit both the public and private sectors.
 As such, they may be financed and coordinated by the state, commercial entities, and external entities.

-From 2005 to 2015, 163 of the ADB’s 270 projects in Lower Mekong countries were for sectors related to infrastructure—Energy, Information and Communication Technology, Transport, Water and Other Urban Infrastructure.
-In addition, the World Bank shows 110 infrastructure-related projects in LM countries from 2005 to 2015,6 and the ASEAN Infrastructure Fund has approved three projects in Vietnam, Laos and Myanmar since 2013.7
+With three of the five LMCs considered least developed countries, the region primarily receives concessional financing for infrastructure projects.
+The ADB has been driving connectivity and infrastructure development in the region, with 163 of 270 projects in the LMCs from 2005-2015 for sectors related to infrastructure—Energy, Information and Communication Technology, Transport, Water and Other Urban Infrastructure.
+The World Bank has also provided funding for over 100 infrastructure-related projects in the LMCs since 2005,6 and the ASEAN Infrastructure Fund has approved three projects in Vietnam, Laos and Myanmar since 2013.7

 Created by ODI 3 March 2015.
 Licensed under CC BY-SA 4.0.